1. La Jolla

 4. Ocean Beach

-Best for: Surfers, artists and anyone looking for a laid-back lifestyleAverage home price: $1.26 millionWalkability score: 79Ocean Beach gives you pretty much everything you could want when you're looking for the perfect place to live in San Diego.
+Best for: Surfers, artists and anyone looking for a laid-back lifestyleAverage home price: $1.2 millionOcean Beach gives you pretty much everything you could want when you're looking for the best neighborhoods to stay in San Diego.
 It's close to the water and only a few miles from downtown, making it an excellent choice for those who can't decide between living in the city vs. the beach.
 When you want to relax, take a walk along Sunset Cliffs or check out some art in the quirky arts district.

 5. Barrio Logan

-Best for: Artists, bohemians and young professionalsAverage home price: $672,029Walkability score: 62For authentic city vibes and the excitement of an up-and-coming community, you can't do any better than Barrio Logan.
+Best for: Artists, bohemians and young professionalsAverage home price: $620,000For authentic city vibes and the excitement of an up-and-coming community, you can't do any better than Barrio Logan.
 Nestled just outside of the downtown area, it's full of converted warehouses that are home to some of the city's best artists, galleries, breweries and restaurants.
 If you're a young professional or like to be where the old meets new, Barrio Logan is where you need to be.
-Barrio Logan's proximity to the border also makes it perfect for anyone who loves traveling to Mexico.
+Barrio Logan's proximity to the border also makes it perfect for anyone who loves traveling to Mexico.6.
+Little Italy

 7. East Village